hieeyh/Notepad/README.md

-# Voice Notepad Based on PhoneGap
+# Notepad Based on PhoneGap

 ## Usage